kartoza/maps.kartoza.com/README.md

 * a QGIS container that will publish the maps in the file store.

+## Caveats

-Note that you will need to adapt this for your own needs since it contains data that is specific to our company and the test.sh script points to our own servers.
+1. Note that you will need to adapt this for your own needs since it contains data that is specific to our company and the test.sh script points to our own servers.
+1. When spinning up a new node, it may return OGC service errors until the btsync is completed.
+I don't have an elegant way to deal with this (yet) so you should take that into consideration both when testing and trying to understand if things are working, and in production as you load balancer may start forwarding traffic to the new node before it is actually ready to respond to these requests.

 Tim Sutton
 December 2016